Are you looking to join a choir or maybe you’re just looking to make the most out of your experience in choir, this resource is just for you!

 It’s important that all choir members sing as one unified voice instead of individual voices competing against each other when singing together in harmony or unison sections within a piece of choral repertoire; this means listening intently when others around you are singing so you can blend accordingly with them on pitch and volume.

 Blending, on a higher level, can be about singers awareness of the “vowel shapes” and “phrasing” that is needed to match those around you, so everyone can be heard clearly as one unified choir.
+When the repertoire is in Latin, Italian, or German, singing those lines can also sharpen your pronunciation.
 This will help create a cohesive sound while avoiding clashing between choir singers.

 Practice singing regularly